crschnick/pdx_unlimiter/README.md

 ## Development

-To build this project, [JDK 15](https://openjdk.java.net/projects/jdk/15/) is required.
+To build this project, [JDK 15](https://openjdk.java.net/projects/jdk/15/) and gradle is required.
 You can build the gradle project with `gradlew build` or `gradlew.bat build`.
-To create a jlink image, use `gradlew createDist`.
 For running, you can use `gradlew run`.

 To correctly run the Pdx-Unlimiter in a development environment,